George Strait

-Strait has sold more than 120 million records worldwide, making him one of the best-selling music artists of all time.
-His certifications from the RIAA include 13 multi-platinum, 33 platinum, and 38 gold albums.
-His best-selling album is Pure Country (1992), which sold 6 million (6× platinum).
-His highest certified album is Strait Out of the Box (1995), which sold 2 million copies (8× Platinum due to being a box set with four CDs).
-According to the RIAA, Strait is the 12th best-selling album recording artist in the United States overall selling over 69 million records across the United States.

 Early life

-George Harvey Strait Sr. was born on May 18, 1952, in Poteet, Texas, to John Byron Strait Sr. (January 11, 1922 – June 4, 2013), and Doris Jean Couser (June 26, 1930 – January 30, 2010).
+George Harvey Strait was born on May 18, 1952, in Poteet, Texas, to John Byron Strait Sr. (January 11, 1922 – June 4, 2013), and Doris Jean Couser (June 26, 1930 – January 30, 2010).
+He is a second cousin of Jackie Bezos, mother of billionaire businessman Jeff Bezos.

 He grew up in nearby Pearsall, in Frio County, where his father was a junior high school mathematics teacher and the owner of a 2000 acre cattle ranch outside of Big Wells, Texas.
 The family worked at the ranch on the weekends and in the summers.
 When George was in the fourth grade, his father and mother were divorced, and his mother moved away with his sister, Pency.
-George and his brother John Jr. (1950–2009), were raised by their father.
+George and his brother John "Buddy" Jr. (1950–2009) grew up with their father.
+For most of his early life, George was in ranching alongside his older brother Buddy and his father John.

-Strait began his musical career while attending Pearsall High School, where he performed in a rock and roll garage band, taking most influence from the Beatles.
+Strait began his musical career while attending Pearsall High School, where he performed in a rock and roll garage band, known as the Stoics, taking most of their influence and inspiration from the Beatles and other British Invasion-era rock groups.
 "The Beatles were big," Strait confirmed.
 "I listened to them a lot and that whole bunch of groups that were popular then."
+He performed in other rock bands during his high school tenure.
 His musical preference soon turned to country with singers Hank Thompson, Lefty Frizzell, Merle Haggard, George Jones, Bob Wills, Hank Williams, and Frank Sinatra influencing his style.
-Strait did not tune to the country music radio often as a youth, usually listening to the news and the farmer's report.
-His introduction to country music came mostly by way of live performances, which, according to Strait, could be heard in every town in Texas.
+Strait did not tune in to and listen to country music radio often as a youth, usually selecting the news and the farmer's report instead.
+His introduction to country music came mostly by way of live performances, which according to Strait could be heard in every town in Texas.

 Marriage and military service

-He eloped with his high school sweetheart, Norma Voss.
+He eloped with his high school sweetheart, Norma Voss after their high school graduation.
 The couple initially married in Mexico on December 4, 1971.
-That same year, he enlisted in the United States Army as an infantryman.
-While stationed at Schofield Barracks in Hawaii as a part of the 25th Infantry Division, Strait began performing with an Army-sponsored band, "Rambling Country", which also played off-base under the name "Santee".
+In the same year, he enlisted in the United States Army as an infantryman.
+While stationed at Schofield Barracks adjacent to Wahiawa, Hawaii, as part of the 25th Infantry Division, George auditioned and began performing with an Army-sponsored country music band, Rambling Country, which also played off-base under the name Santee.
 On October 6, 1972, while still in Hawaii, George and Norma had their first child, Jenifer.
-Strait served in the United States Army from 1971 to 1975 and ultimately attained the rank of Corporal.
+He served in the United States Army from 1971 to 1975 and ultimately attained the rank of corporal.